anamaria-huluba/anamaria-huluba/README.md

 ### Nice to see you here! ![visitor](https://visitor-badge.glitch.me/badge?page_id=${anamaria-huluba}.${your.repo.id})

-I am a **ultralearner** with six months experience dedicated to building my abilities in Tech, gauging all my efforts towards a career switch.
+I am an **ultralearner** with 1 year experience dedicated to building my abilities in Tech, gauging all my efforts towards a career switch.
 Found an amazingly supportive community on LinkedIn, and have constantly worked on preparing a smooth transition.

 I'm currently undertaking a Data Engineer Bootcamp with [TechUp](https://techupwomen.org/), which is an exciting new [Institute of Coding](https://instituteofcoding.org/) funded programme that retrains individuals into technology careers.